puppetlabs/puppet-docs/source/puppet/3/reference/modules_installing.markdown

 The `puppet module install` action will install a module and all of its dependencies.
 By default, **it will install into the first directory in Puppet's modulepath.**

 * Use the `--version` option to specify a version.
 You can use an exact version or a requirement string like `>=1.0.3`.
-* Use the `--force` option to forcibly re-install an existing module.
+* Use the `--force` option to forcibly install a module or re-install an existing module.
 * Use the `--environment` option to install into a different environment.
 * Use the `--modulepath` option to manually specify which directory to install into.
 Note: To avoid duplicating modules installed as dependencies, you may need to specify the modulepath as a list of directories; see [the documentation for setting the modulepath][modulepath] for details.
 * Use the `--ignore-dependencies` option to skip installing any modules required by this module.
+* Use the `--debug` option to see additional information about what the puppet module tool is doing.

 <!-- TODO: change this if the behavior of --dir/--target-dir changes; for now, we aren't mentioning it -->

 ### Installing From the Puppet Forge